kale-stew/kylieis.online/content/blog/notion/my-personal-wiki.md

 ### Relational Databases

-A prime example of a relational database I derive from this **Master Schedule** is the view I link to within my **The Great Outdoors** page, which is filtered using a defined `Category` of "Hiking":
+A prime example of a relational database I derive from this **Primary Schedule** is the view I link to within my **The Great Outdoors** page, which is filtered using a defined `Category` of "Hiking":

 ![2019 Hikes, Card View](/images/wiki-2019-hikes.png)

 ![2019 Hikes, applied filters](/images/wiki-2019-filters.png)

-Another example of a relational database I derive from the same **Master Schedule** is my forward-looking annual planning view, where I plan out and account for upcoming travel and vacation hours spent in a given year.
+Another example of a relational database I derive from the same **Primary Schedule** is my forward-looking annual planning view, where I plan out and account for upcoming travel and vacation hours spent in a given year.
 For example, from this view, by summing up the numeric total of my `$Dog Sitter` property, I can determine how much money I intend to spend on dog sitters for the rest of the year.

 ![2019 Travel Plans](/images/wiki-2019-travel.png)